gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add `VisualStudioProject.projectFile.withXml(Action<? super XmlProvider>)` and
   `VisualStudioProject.filtersFile.withXml(Action<? super XmlProvider>)` to modify these files

-## Story: Allow Header-only libraries
+## Story: Allow a library to depend on the headers of a component

 ### Use case